GoogleCloudPlatform/cloud-builders/gke-deploy/doc/automated-deployments.md

-# Automated Deployments with GCB
+# Automated Deployments with Cloud Build

 You can set up automated deployments of a repository in [CSR](https://cloud.google.com/source-repositories/) using the following